How To Say No To Others: The Only Guide You’ll Ever Need

 It’s an ongoing process to learn how to say no, and it can be easy to tough to get started.
 But as long as you realize the importance of saying no, you’re on your way there.

 For the remainder of this article, I’ll share 11 steps on how to say no. Whether you’re saying no to your boss, a friend, a colleague, a family member or a stranger, you’ll find the steps helpful.
-Remember there’s nothing wrong with saying no – it’s about learning how to say no. And hopefully with this guide, you’ll now know how to say no to others in the future.
+Remember there’s nothing wrong with saying no – it’s about learning how to do so.
+And hopefully with this guide, you’ll now know how to say no to others in the future.

 1. Be clear of your vision

-A lot of times we don’t say no because we don’t have a good enough reason to say no, other than a nagging feeling that we don’t want to do that.
+A lot of times we don’t say no because we don’t have a good enough reason to do so, other than a nagging feeling that we don’t want to do that.
 The nagging feeling is a start.
 It’s a clue that there is something else we’d rather do, a different scenario we’d rather be in.
 Probe further then.
 Think about your ideal vision, your dream outcome.
 What is your long-term vision for yourself, independent of the current situation?
 If you have your way, how would you want things to be?
 This is what you truly want.

 Many people thought it was a big loss to quit my up-and-going career in a Fortune 100 company back in 2008.
 But it wasn’t a loss to me at all.
 To me the real loss would be if I had continued on staying in a job which was not going to lead me to my dreams.
 I was very clear of my end vision, which was to help others grow and live their best lives, through different mediums such as my blog, training, coaching and others.
 I knew this is what I want to do for the rest of my life, ever.